Frequently Asked Questions

 issue an amended declaration reflecting the new mortgagee?

-Plan.
-Therefore, any binder or policy changes must be issued by the
+No, any binder or policy changes must be issued by the

 FAIR Plan.
 If the refinancing requires the issuance of an amended

 declaration (policy or binder), a written request must be forwarded to